zohra101/sandbox-level2/merge-branches.md

 25.  `git add .`
 26.  `git commit -m "added a file"`
 27.  `git merge myBranch`
-28. Approve the merge by closing the merge editor or the VIM editor by typing `:qa` then `enter`
+28. Approve the merge by closing the merge editor or the VIM editor by typing `:qa` then `enter.

+#### REBASE THE COMMITS
 29.  `git rebase myBranch`
 30.  `git push`
 31.  `git switch myBranch`